The most interesting facts about North Macedonia, from the “Balkan Elvis” to the birthplace of Mother Teresa.

 1. North Macedonia is a landlocked country in Southeastern Europe bordering Albania, Bulgaria, Greece, Kosovo and Serbia.

-3. North Macedonia was part of the Ottoman Empire from 1453 to 1913.
+3. North Macedonia was part of the Ottoman Empire from the end of the 14th century until the late 17th century.

 5. From 1945 to 1991, North Macedonia was part of the Socialist Federal Republic of Yugoslavia.
-It became a fully independent state on September 8th 1991.
+It became a fully independent state on September 8th, 1991.

 6. The North Macedonian flag is made up of a red background with a golden circle and golden rays extending to the edges.
 The starburst design has long been associated with Alexander the Great.

 7. In 2019, after 30 years of disputing the name with Greece, the country officially changed its name from Macedonia to North Macedonia.
-The Greek province of Macedonia, bordering North Macedonia, had long been associated with Alexander the Great and Greece had argued that North Macedonia’s insistence on being called Macedonia implied “territorial ambitions against the Greek region”.
+The Greek province of Macedonia, bordering North Macedonia, had long been associated with Alexander the Great, and Greece had argued that North Macedonia’s insistence on being called Macedonia implied “territorial ambitions against the Greek region”.

 13. The 1979 Nobel Prize for Peace winner Mother Teresa was born in modern-day North Macedonia in 1910, though she was Albanian by ethnicity at the time of her birth.
 Mother Teresa was canonized as Saint Teresa of Calcutta in 2016.